bagisto/bagisto-docs/docs/1.5.x/packages/layouts.md

   ```

 ::: warning
-  You can notice translation in the blade file so you also have to add translation in `lang/app.php` respectively.
+  You can notice translation in the blade file so you also have to add translation in **`lang/app.php`** respectively.
 :::

-- If you don’t want to include this one then you can create your own master file which includes your packages CSS & JS.
+- If you don’t want to include this one then you can create your own master file.

-- Run `php artisan vendor:publish --all --force`.
-This will move all your publishable assets to their respective directory which you mentioned in the service provider.